 Criterion 2: RESPONSE (35 points) - Corresponds to Section IV.2.ii.
-"Methodology," "Work Plan," "Resolution of Challenges," "Evaluation and Technical Support Capacity "and "Organizational Information"
+"Methodology," "Work Plan," "Resolution of Challenges," Evaluation and Technical Support Capacity and "Organizational Information.

-The extent to which the proposed project responds to the "Purpose" included in the program description.
-The strength of the proposed goals and objectives and their relationship to the identified project.
-The extent to which the activities (scientific or other) described in the application are capable of addressing the problem and attaining the project objectives.
-The extent to which the applicant describes the following:
+The extent to which the proposed project responds to the "Purpose" included in the program description, the strength of the proposed goals and objectives and their relationship to the identified project, the extent to which the activities (scientific or other) described in the application are capable of addressing the problem and attaining the project objectives and: